- Get link

 -

-Remove apps that may distract or encourage unhealthy content
+Remove apps that encourage distraction or unhealthy content

 -